-The following table summarizes our sources and uses of cash over the last three years (in millions of dollars):
+The following table summarizes our sources and uses of cash over the last three years (in millions):

-Years Ended December 31, l , 2022 2021 2021 2021 2020 Net cash provided by operating activities \$ 34.9 \$ 57.8 \$ 36.1 Net cash used in investing activities (9.1) (8.7) (11.0) Net cash used in financing activities (11.2) (36.4) (19.5) Increase in cash and cash equivalents \$ 14.6 \$ 12.7 \$ 5.6
+Years 1 Years Ended December 31, 2023 2022 2021 Net cash provided by operating activities \$ 197.9 \$ 34.9 \$ 57.8 Net cash used in investing activities (160.2) (9.1) (8.7) Net cash used in financing activities (15.7) (11.2) (36.4) Increase in cash and cash equivalents \$ 22.0 \$ 14.6 \$ 12.7

-Cash provided by operating activities was \$34.9 million for the year ended December 31, 2022.
-Cash flow provided by operations during the year ended December 31, 2022 resulted primarily from \$89.2 million of net income and \$19.6 million of other non-cash charges added back to net income, including \$12.0 million of depreciation and amortization, for the year ended December 31, 2022.
-These factors that contributed to the positive inflow of cash from operating activities were partially offset by an increase in accounts receivable of \$6.0 million primarily due to an increase in vendor receivables, as well as decreases in accounts payable and accrued expenses and other liabilities of \$49.1 million and \$14.7 million, respectively.
-The five-day increase in DSO is primarily a function of netted products recorded in accounts receivable on a gross basis, while the revenue is recorded on a net basis.
-The decreases in accounts payable and accrued expenses and other liabilities were primarily driven by the timing of payments.
-Operating cash flow for the year ended December 31, 2021 resulted primarily from cash provided by net income prior to non-cash charges of \$69.9 million and increases in account payables and accrued expenses of \$32.5 million, primarily due to the timing of payments.
-Those inflows of cash from operating activities were partially offset by increases in inventory of \$65.7 million for the year ended December 31, 2021.
+Cash provided by operating activities was \$197.9 million for the year ended December 31, 2023, which resulted primarily from \$83.3 million of net income, \$18.4 million of other non-cash charges added back to net income (including \$12.7 million of depreciation and amortization and \$7.0 million of stock-based compensation expense), an \$84.5 million decrease in inventory, and a \$31.1 million increase in accounts payable.
+These factors that contributed to the positive inflow of cash from operating activities were partially offset by a decrease in accrued expenses and other liabilities of \$11.8 million and an increase in prepaid expenses and other current assets of \$8.5 million.
+The decrease in inventory was primarily due to a decrease in the amount of inventory we purchased, combined with the delivery of inventory held associated with the continued fulfillment of orders in 2023 that were in backlog during 2022.
+The increase in accounts payable was primarily driven by the timing of payments.
+Cash provided by operating activities for the year ended December 31, 2022 resulted primarily from cash provided by net income of \$89.2 million and \$19.6 million of other non-cash charges added back to net income, including \$12.0 million of depreciation and amortization, partially offset by increases in account payable and accrued expenses of \$49.1 million and \$14.7 million, respectively.